ibm-cloud-docs/pattern-network-vrf-only/reference-architecture-Network-architecture-for-data-centers-without-a-Transit-Gateway-service.md

 ## Architecture diagram
 {: #architecture-diagram}

-This architecture will describe on-premises data center(s) connectivity into IBM Cloud Classic, with firewall services and Power Virtual Server using a non-TGW model.
+This architecture will describe on-premises data center(s) connectivity into IBM Cloud Classic, with firewall services and {{site.data.keyword.powerSys_notm}} using a non-TGW model.
 The diagram includes examples to show where workload compute instances, proxy servers and jump servers would reside.
 Within the diagram, there are identifying numbers indicating key components in the description below.

 ![illustrates a detailed network and component architecture for a non-TGW solution architecture](classic-VRF.svg){: caption="Figure 1. non-TGW solution architecture" caption-side="bottom"}
 1. Client network connectivity from on-premises using redundant Direct Links.
 2. Gateway provides routing and security functions.
 3. Optional network path is accomplished through site-to-site VPN terminated on Classic Gateway.
-4. Power Virtual Server workspace, subnets, and resources
+4.  {{site.data.keyword.powerSys_notm}} workspace, subnets, and resources
 5. GREa tunnel allows BYOIP to be advertised between Classic and on-premises.
 6. GREb tunnel allows BYOIP to be advertised between Classic environments in separate regions.
-7. GREc tunnel allows BYOIP to be advertised between Classic and PowerVS.
+7. GREc tunnel allows BYOIP to be advertised between Classic and {{site.data.keyword.powerSys_notm}}.
 8. Virtual jump server for remote administrative access.
 9. Custom DNS services virtual server
 10. Proxy Server as an intermediary between on-prem and cloud services.
 11. Private Service Endpoints (SE) allow access to cloud services over the private network.
 12. Cloud Internet Services (CIS) to enhance the security, performance, and reliability of internet-facing applications and websites.
-13. Compute Instance in PowerVS and Classic
+13. Compute Instance in {{site.data.keyword.powerSys_notm}} and Classic

 ## Design scope
 {: #design-scope}